-If the student knows in advance that a client has canceled, he/she must call and notify the supervisor, clinic supervisor and/or Director of Clinical Education immediately.
-The absence should be noted in the client's SOAP note.
+If the student knows in advance that a client has canceled, he/she must call and notify the supervisor, clinic supervisor and/or Director of Clinical Education immediately and the same will be done if the clinic staff is informed of an absence.
+The students should note the absence in the client's SOAP note and on the attendance calendar.